 1971: Chicago began a world tour at the Royal Albert Hall on London.

 1972: Pink Floyd began recording Dark Side of the Moon at the Abbey Road studios in London.
 (Note: many websites say the recording began January 18, 1973, but Pink Floyd first recorded "Us And Them" on June 1, 1972.)

 1974: Linda Ronstadt began recording her album Heart Like a Wheel in Los Angeles, California.

 1974: Gordon Lightfoot had his second Top 10 song with "Sundown".

 1974: Bachman-Turner Overdrive finally reached the Top 10 with Bachman-Turner Overdrive II in its 20th week on the Album chart.
 The album contained the hit "Takin' Care Of Business".

 1974: The Carpenters' great song "I Won't Last A Day Without You" was #1 on the Adult Contemporary chart.

 1975: The Rolling Stones introduced their new guitarist Ron Wood on his first tour with the Stones, playing their first show at Louisiana State University in Baton Rouge, Louisiana.

 1977: James Taylor released the album JT.

-1978: U2 performed at the Mount Temple Comprehensive School in Dublin, Ireland.
+1978: U2 performed outdoors in the parking lot of the Mount Temple Comprehensive School in Dublin, Ireland.

 1985: Sting released his solo album The Dream of the Blue Turtles.